The official site for the TBA-TOC: where the best of the best are crowned TBA-SA Cham

 This tournament is AMATEUR rules.
 No One will be paid a purse for winning.

-The purpose of this tournament is to both establish more TBA-SA Champions and also provide 'elite' athletes more opportunities to compete in Muay Thai bouts thereby helping the United States Muaythai Federation (USMF) select the best athletes to compete internationally.
+The purpose of this tournament is to both establish more TBA-SA Champions and also provide 'elite' athletes more opportunities to compete in Muay Thai bouts thereby helping the USA organizations select the best athletes to compete internationally.

 Anyone that has competed at a 'pro' level inside or outside of the states may compete in this tournament as long as rules and requirements are followed respectfully.